nishantkluhera/nishantkluhera/README.md

 ---

-## 🚀 Current Side Quest: CodeQuorum
+## 🚀 Current Side Quest: AtlasInfer

-*CodeQuorum* is one of my brainchilds—a space where creativity meets collaboration.
-Imagine a coding environment that adapts to your team's rhythm—I'm building that experience one commit at a time!

 > **Fun Fact:** Some of my best ideas have come from late-night debugging sessions and countless cups of coffee(even though I'm banned from drinking too much).

 ---